Property Owners Withstanding ETJ Retractions

 POWER Coalition Forms

-Affected property owners unite under a Texas nonprofit to coordinate litigation and lobbying efforts against the unlawful retraction.
+Affected property owners unite under a Texas nonprofit to coordinate litigation and lobbying against the unlawful retraction.

-Federal Litigation Filed
+Federal Lawsuit Filed

 Coordinated Litigation